tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 The following mechanisms can be used by peers to signal the types of digital signature algorithms and parameters they support:

-- Certificate Request Payload: One method to ascertain that the key pair type the
-  initiator wants the responder to use is through a Certificate Request payload (defined in Section 3.7 of IKEv2 {{!RFC7296}}) sent by the initiator.
-For example, the initiator can specify that it trusts certificates issued by a certificate authority (CA) that signs with a particular post-quantum cryptographic (PQC) signature algorithm.
+- Certificate Request Payload: One method to ascertain that the key pair type the initiator wants the responder to use is through a Certificate Request payload (defined in Section 3.7 of IKEv2 {{!RFC7296}}) sent by the initiator.
+For example, the initiator can specify that it trusts certificates issued by a certificate authority (CA) that signs with a particular PQC signature algorithm.
 This implies that the initiator can process signatures generated using that algorithm, thereby allowing the responder to authenticate itself using a key pair associated with the specified PQC signature scheme.

 - Authentication Method Announcement: Using Announcing Supported Authentication Method in IKEv2 {{RFC9593}}, which enables peers to declare their supported authentication methods.
 This improves interoperability when IKEv2 peers are configured with multiple credential types of different type to authenticate each other.
 The responder includes a SUPPORTED_AUTH_METHODS notification in the IKE_SA_INIT response message, listing the  signature scheme(s) it supports under the Digital Signature authentication method.
 The initiator includes the SUPPORTED_AUTH_METHODS notification in either the IKE_AUTH request message or in the IKE_INTERMEDIATE request.
 This notification lists the digital signature scheme(s) supported by the initiator, ordered by preference.